PeerSim: A Peer-to-Peer Simulator

 T-Man

 The T-Man protocol can be used to build a wide range of different topologies using only a ranking function that defines the preference of each node for neighbors.
-The original technical report is:
+The most recent results have been published here:

 PdProtocol